 Initially, an inspiration for men’s outerwear came from the British Grenadiers greatcoat.
 The Americanized guard’s coat featured a shoulder line spread past the natural shoulder to line up with the bicep.
 Shoulder pads helped keep the angular shape.
 The coat then angled down to the waist, creating a V roll from neck to waist with a double breasted lap.
 Sleeves repeated the V shape by starting out very roomy at the shoulder and narrowing down to the wrist.
 Side slash pockets, peak lapels, and two pleats on the back side made this a new coat style for men in the 1930s.

-The camel hair top coat and tan wrap over overcoat were young and wealthy men’s favorite.
-The wrap over was one of the few coats to come out of Hollywood instead of Britain.
-Worn with an oversized collar flipped up around the neck, full skirt, shorter length and the tie wrapped loosely to one side.
-It was simple, carefree and very movie star posh.
+The camel hair top coat and tan wrapover overcoat were the young and wealthy man’s favorite.
+The wrapover was one of the few coats to come out of Hollywood instead of Britain.
+It was worn with an oversized collar flipped up around the neck, a full skirt, shorter length, and the tie wrapped loosely to one side.
+It was simple, carefree, and very movie star posh.

 The rainproof trench coat is the overcoat that the 1930s are most well known for.
-Detectives solved crimes wearing a tan, green or yellow (Dick Tracy) trench coat made of rubberized cotton or gaberdine.
-The lightweight, belted waist and large collars fit perfectly into the tough guy image of the thirties.
+Detectives solved crimes wearing a tan, green or yellow (Dick Tracy) trench coat made of rubberized cotton or gabardine.
+The lightweight belted waist and large collars fit perfectly into the tough guy image of the thirties.

 1930s Men’s Hats

 Conservative businessmen preferred the dark gray, brown, midnight blue, or black Homburg over the fedora.
 A rolled brim with grosgrain edging and wide ribbon band with bow gave it a formal stately look.
 The black derby or bowler hat continued to be worn by some traditional men, but was mostly abandoned by middle classes.

-The straw porkpie was the newest straw hat style with a low flat top and snapped down brim all around in the first half of the decade and a wider brim and back snapped up in the later years.
+The straw pork pie was the newest straw hat style with a low flat top and snapped-down brim all around in the first half of the decade, and a wider brim with the back snapped up in the later years.
 The trend of a suntan kept many more men out of hats in the summer than in previous years.

 1930s Shoes and Socks